Finding a planning application

 Mid Ulster District Council has its own planning portal for anyone who needs to send, comment on or view a planning application in the Mid Ulster area.
 For more information you can visit www.midulstercouncil.org

 For applications made since 2010, you may also be able to download plans, maps, decision notices, consultation responses and comments.

-To track or comment on a live planning application on the Public Access website, you must register and create an account.
+To track or comment on a live planning application on the Planning Portal website, you must register and create an account.

 Before you start

 - search for new planning applications received or decisions made

 - find historical planning applications for a property or site

 - see a map for a property or site

 - download maps, plans and decision notices for planning applications from 2010 onwards